tao-shen/MemLayer/README.md

 ---

+## 🌍 Vision

+**AI Democratization: Every Individual Deserves Their Own AI**

+We are building MemLayer to realize a future where AI is truly personal and accessible to everyone.
+Our vision is to empower every individual to own their own AI that learns from their unique experiences.

+- **Experience to Memory**: Transform your personal life experiences into structured, AI-readable memory.
+- **Shared Value**: Participate in a collaborative ecosystem where you can share your memories and knowledge to train better AIs, and **get paid for it**.
+Your unique perspective is an asset.

 ## 📖 About

 MemLayer is a professional-grade memory platform for AI Agents, inspired by cognitive science and implementing the complete memory architecture described in modern AI research.
 It provides: